theanilsson/TinyTankBattles/README.md

 # TinyTanks
-A third person vehicle shooter game using C++ that I made in my free time as part of my Udemy studies learning C++ in Unreal Engine
+A third person vehicle shooter game slice using C++ that I made in my free time as part of my Udemy studies learning C++ in Unreal Engine